marekzajac97/bf2-blender/docs/README.md

 An explanation of BF2 terms and systems used throughout this documentation.

 - **Skeleton** - a set of bones with a defined hierarchy and transformations (position + rotation), exclusively used for skinning and animating SkinnedMeshes.
 Soldier skeletons (`1p_setup` and `3p_setup`) contain special `mesh` bones which are used for animating weapon parts (`mesh1` to `mesh16` for 1P and `mesh1` to `mesh8` for 3P). `3p_setup` also contains bones used for animating kit parts (`mesh9` to `mesh16`)
-- **Visible geometry** - either BundledMesh, SkinnedMesh or StaticMesh
+- **Visible mesh** - refers to either the BundledMesh, SkinnedMesh or StaticMesh
-- **Geom** - each visible geometry type may define multiple sub-meshes called geoms, each geom usually represents the same object viewed from a different perspective or in a different state e.g. for Soldiers/Weapons/Vehicles Geom0 and Geom1 refer to 1P and 3P meshes respectively.
-Statics and Vehicles may also have an extra Geom for the destroyed/wreck variant.
+- **Geom** - "geometry".
+Each visible mesh type may define multiple sub-meshes refered to as geoms, each geom usually represents the same object viewed from a different perspective or in a different state e.g. for Soldiers/Weapons/Vehicles Geom0 and Geom1 refer to 1P and 3P meshes respectively.
+Statics and Vehicles may also have an extra Geom for their destroyed/wreck variant.
-- **Lod** - level of detail.
+- **Lod** - "level of detail".
 Multiple Lods can be defined per Geom.
 Each Lod should be a simplified version of the previous one with Lod0 being the most detailed version.
 Most BF2 models are rather low-poly and modern GPUs are _fast_, so optimizing the poly count will usually have little to no impact on the performance.
 Reducing the number of materials on Lods should be prioritized instead to limit the number of draw calls and CPU load, which is the main bottleneck in the BF2 engine.
 - **StaticMesh** - Used for static, non-movable objects (e.g. bridges, buildings) with baked lighting via light maps.
 - **BundledMesh** - Used for movable objects (e.g. vehicles, weapons)
 - **SkinnedMesh** - Used for deformable objects (e.g. soldiers, flags)
 - **CollisionMesh** - Used for object collision calculations, contains three meshes, each used for calculating collision with different object types (projectiles, vehicles, soldiers).
 Static objects may use additional mesh for AI navmesh generation.
-- **ObjectTemplate** - A blueprint for every object, defines object type (e.g. `Bundle`, `PlayerControlObject`), its properties, visible geometry and collision mesh.
+- **ObjectTemplate** - A blueprint for every object, defines object type (e.g. `Bundle`, `PlayerControlObject`), its properties, visible mesh and collision mesh.
 ObjectTemplates (and objects) in BF2 are hierarchical, they may contain other ObjectTemplates as children (e.g. a root ObjectTemplate "tank" may define "turret" and "engine" as its children)
-- **Geometry part** - A fragment of the BundledMesh which can be independently transformed (moved/rotated).
+- **Geometry part** - A fragment of the BundledMesh's geom which can be independently transformed (moved/rotated).
 Each geometry part is usually bound to one specific child ObjectTemplate.
 Handheld weapons are one exception in which they can define multiple geometry parts but only a single ObjectTemplate (they are just used for animating).
 - **Material** - defines a set of textures and shading properties.
 Every face and vertex is assigned to a material.
 - **Alpha Mode** - either `None`, `Alpha Test` (cheap, one-bit alpha), `Alpha Blend` (expensive, may increase overdraw)
-- **Shader** - name of the shader for drawing the material.
+- **Shader** - name of the shader (.fx) file to use for drawing the material, usually matches the visible mesh type name.
-- **Technique** - name that describes the shader permutation (a set of shader features) to use.
+- **Technique** - a combination of names that describe the shader permutation (a set of shader features) to use for a particular material.
+These names are harcoded in the game engine.
-- **Animated UVs** - UV (texture) coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement or wheel rotation (although you can also make the wheels separate objects and have the whole geometry part rotate instead).
-Each vertex must be assigned to a different UV matrix depending on whether it belongs to a tank track, wheel face or wheel outer rim and left/right side of the vehicle (total of 6 combinations) so it gets transformed correctly.
+- **Animated UVs** - UV (texture) coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement and/or wheel rotation.
+Vertices that shall use this feature must be mapped to a specific UV transformation matrix depending on whether they belong to a tank track, wheel face or wheel outer rim and left/right side of the vehicle (total of 6 different combinations).

-## Texturing in BF2
+## Texturing

+A brief explanation of how the texturing system in BF2 works.

 ### StaticMesh
-StaticMesh materials in BF2 are designed to use texture atlases (multiple generic textures composed into one image file) which are reused between different objects to reduce the memory load.
-They use a set of the following texture layers:
+StaticMesh materials in BF2 are designed to use [texture atlases](https://en.wikipedia.org/wiki/Texture_atlas) and a set of layers, including:
-- Base: a very basic uniform colour texture.
+- `Base`: a very basic uniform colour texture.
-- Detail: contains surface details and patterns like wood or bricks (gets multiplied with the Base texture).
+- `Detail`: contains surface details and patterns like wood or bricks (gets multiplied with the Base texture).
-- Dirt: used for adding dirt, stains or ambient occlusion (gets multiplied with the Base and Detail textures)
+- `Dirt`: used for adding dirt, stains or ambient occlusion (gets multiplied with the Base and Detail textures)
-- Crack: used for adding cracks or other decals (gets overlayed on top of the Base, Detail and Dirt textures)
+- `Crack`: used for adding cracks or other decals (gets overlayed on top of the Base, Detail and Dirt textures)
-- NDetail: Normal map for the Detail texture.
+- `NDetail`: Normal map for the Detail texture.
-- NCrack: Normal map for the Crack texture.
+- `NCrack`: Normal map for the Crack texture.

-Only some combinations of the above texture layers are valid.
+NOTE: Only some combinations of the above texture layers are valid.

+The roughness map is embeded into the alpha channel of either the `Detail` map when Alpha Mode is set to `None` or the `NDetail` map when Alpha Mode is set to either `Alpha Blend` or `Alpha Test`.

 ### BundledMesh/SkinnedMesh
-BundledMesh and SkinnedMesh materials use two texture maps: diffuse and normal.
-BundledMesh may use an extra "wreck" texture map which gets multiplied with the diffuse texture when a vehicle gets destroyed.
-BundledMesh materials use a grayscale roughness map which is saved in the alpha channel of the diffuse texture (when alpha mode is set to `None`) or the normal map texture (when alpha mode is set to `Alpha Blend` or `Alpha Test`).
-In the latter case the alpha channel of the diffuse texture is then used to map opacity.
-SkinnedMesh materials always have the roughness map in the normal map's alpha channel.
+BundledMesh and SkinnedMesh materials use two texture maps: `Diffuse Color` and `Normal`.
+BundledMesh may use an extra `Wreck` texture map which gets multiplied with the `Diffuse Color` when a vehicle gets destroyed.
 SkinnedMesh materials may use either tangent space or object space normal maps with the latter one being more common, the engine differentiates them by `_b` or `_os` suffix.

+For BundledMesh, the roughness map is embeded into the alpha channel of either the `Diffuse Color` map when Alpha Mode is set to `None` or the `Normal` map when Alpha Mode is set to either `Alpha Blend` or `Alpha Test`.
+SkinnedMesh materials always have their roughness map in the `Normal` map's alpha channel.

 # Initial Add-on setup
 After installation, set up your `BF2 mod directory` (`Edit -> Preferences -> Add-ons -> BF2 Tools -> Preferences`) (optional but needed to load textures) Then you can use the `BF2` submenu in the `File -> Import/Export` or drag-and-drop any supported BF2 file.